 Love has to be shown by deed, not words.

-It’s not beauty which determines whom we love but love which determines whom we find beautiful.
+It’s not beauty that determines who we love but love which determines who we find beautiful.

 Woe to him who does not have the counsel of a good wife.